Marital Rape: Does Consent Matter?

 5. Corresponding changes in the matrimonial laws should be made.

-6. Counselling should be given to the victims of marital rape.
+6. Counseling should be given to the victims of marital rape.

 7. The rights of a married woman should be tantamount to the rights of an unmarried woman.